ahmadalkawasmeh/Scrabble/README.md

 # Introduction

 scrabblescrabble is a mock "Scrabble" game played on a 15 x 15 grid.
 In its current iteration, each of the 2 players has a tray with 7 letters drawn from a bag of pre-set letters.
 Points are awarded based on the words placed, determined by the score of each letter used.
-This first iteration of scrabblescrabble accepts user input from the keyboard.
+This second iteration of scrabblescrabble accepts user input via the mouse.

 # Game Instructions